jeremymaya/google-it-automation-with-python/crash-course-on-python/week-four/README.md

 * Using plus to concatenate two sequences
 * Using in to verify if the sequence contains an element

+### Modifying the Contents of a List
+One of the ways that lists and strings are different is that lists are mutable.
+Which is another fancy word to say that they can change.
+This means we can add, remove, or modify elements in a list.
+* The append method adds a new element at the end of the list.
+* The insert method inserts an element in a different position, instead of at the end, by taking an index as the first parameter and an element as the second parameter.
+* The remove method removes an element
+* The pop method can also remove an element and receives an index

+### Lists and Tuples
+* **Strings** are sequences of characters and are **immutable**.
+* **Lists** are sequences of elements of any type and are **mutable**.
+* **Tuples** are sequences of elements of any type that are **immutable**.
+    * When using tuples the position of the elements inside the tuple have meaning.
+    * Tuples can be **unpacked** whichwe can turn a tuple of elements into separate variables.

+Examples of tuples include:
+* When a function returns more than one value, it's returning a tuple.
+* Store a filename and it's size
+* Store the name and email address of a person
+* Store a date and time and the general health of the system at any point in time

 ---

 ## Dictionaries